 - 3 cups cherry tomatoes halved (2 cups when sliced)

 - 1 clove garlic minced

-- a drizzle of balsamic vinegar
+- 2 teaspoons balsamic vinegar

-- a drizzle of olive oil
+- 1 Tablespoon olive oil

 For the Baguette